-Anonymous asked: I went through a messy breakup recently.
+Anonymous said: I went through a messy breakup recently.
 And I've been listening to 69 Love Songs, and it feels like progress.
 Like maybe I won't feel so shitty and heartbroken after all.

 Whenever I listened to 69 Love Songs immediately after my breakup, I felt like Stephin Merritt was making fun of me.
 I felt bad relating to so many songs because I knew that they were mostly cloaked in multiple layers of sarcasm.
 For instance, “I Don’t Want To Get Over You” isn’t really a song about a shitty girlfriend (or in Merritt’s case, a boyfriend) who broke up with the protagonist.
 It’s actually about shitty ex-boyfriends who spend all their time complaining about how their ex ‘hurt them.’